WitchieXCabot/Witchie-me/README.md

 ## About The Project

 **Portfolio:**
-View my creations from Bots, Coding projects, Photography & Art.
-Get to know my work better and view Social Medias.
+View my creations from Bots, Coding projects, exlpore my work and view projects im working on and view Social Medias.